 Below you’ll find a list of some of the unmissable modernist sites:

 The Palau Güell is one of the first important orders that Gaudí received at the beginning of his career.
 Eusebi Güell (industrialist, politician and patron) wanted Gaudí to build this peculiar urban palace as an extension of the family house on the Rambla de Barcelona.

 We already talked about this exceptional place in our previous article, but it’s such unmissable that we have to ramble.
 As for the Güell Palace, the park owes its name to Eusebi Güell, a wealthy businessman passionate for the works of Gaudí who acted as his main patron.
-Although the main idea was the construction of a residential complex of luxury, over the years this idea was abandoned and instead was built a park worthy of the scenario of a story.
-The park was inaugurated in 1922 and since then has become one of the main tourist attractions of the city.
-In 1984 it was declared a World Heritage Site by UNESCO.
+Although the main idea was the construction of a residential complex of luxury, over the years this idea was abandoned and instead a park was built worthy of the scenario of a story.
+The inauguration occurred in 1922 and since then it has become one of the main tourist attractions of the city.
+In 1984 it became a World Heritage Site by UNESCO.

 Recinte Modernista de Sant Pau

 The Santa Creu i Sant Pau Hospital is located in the El Guinardó district of Barcelona.
 It is a building built between 1901 and 1930, designed by the Catalan architect Lluís Domènech i Montaner.
 It is a UNESCO World Heritage Site.
 Originally, it was a fully functioning hospital until June 2009, when the new hospital opened, before being restored for use as a museum and cultural centre in 2014.

 The Palau de la Musica Orfeo Catala is a luxurious modernist masterpiece.
 Built between 1905 and 1908, the building unites the decorative arts of sculpture, mosaic, stained glass and ironwork.
 One more time, it was dreamed up by a Catalan architect: Lluís Domènech i Montaner.